mseotsanyana/gtpmodels/README.md

 ## Credits

-This package was created with Cookiecutter and the [andymcdgeo/cookiecutter_streamlit_app](https://github.com/andymcdgeo/cookiecutter-streamlit) project template.
+The initial package was created with Cookiecutter and the [andymcdgeo/cookiecutter_streamlit_app](https://github.com/andymcdgeo/cookiecutter-streamlit) project template.